apache/nuttx/configs/README.txt

 		  different loaders using the GNU objcopy program.
 This option should not be selected if you are not using the GNU toolchain.
 		CONFIG_HAVE_LIBM - toolchain supports libm.a
+		CONFIG_HAVE_CXX - toolchain supports C++ and CXX, CXXFLAGS, and COMPILEXX have been defined in the configuratins Make.defs file.

 	General OS setup